 Through the chatter I managed to explain that I’d been to the house and that they were definitely still in the throes of moving in.
 I said that the kitchen and living room were nice, and very big.
 I told someone that I’d met Ginny’s mum too, but by then both Annie and Henry were tugging anxiously at my arms.

 ‘I really must go,’ I said to the other mums apologetically.
 ‘I need to get the kids home.’

 I made toad-in-the-hole for dinner, with Cumberland sausages, of course, as they’re Mike’s favourite.
 The Yorkshire pudding was rising nicely when he arrived.
 He walked worriedly into the kitchen.
-He was concerned that he’d be in my bad books.
+From his expression I knew that he was concerned that he’d be in my bad books.
 In the excitement of the afternoon I’d almost forgotten the fact that the last time I’d spoken to him, at lunchtime, I’d shouted down the phone at him.

 ‘Hi, yourself,’ I told him as, suddenly impetuous, I walked up to him.
 He looked nervous.
 I threw my arms around his shoulders and kissed him the way Harry and Ginny had kissed.
 He hesitated for no more than a fraction of a second before responding enthusiastically.